Wentworth–Coolidge Mansion: Outdoors

-Spatial organization and relationships, architectural trim, social and political cues, and to some degree the landscape organization, help us understand that the apparently random mansion follows an intelligible hierarchical arrangement, its unorthodox exterior form notwithstanding.
+Spatial organisation and relationships, architectural trim, social and political cues, and to some degree the landscape organisation, demonstrate that the apparently random mansion follows an intelligible hierarchical arrangement, its unorthodox exterior form notwithstanding.

 Today, the house is open to the public in summer, and tours usually start at the kitchen door, giving the visitor an experience more akin to a servant's experience of the house, moving from low-status utilitarian rooms, through higher-status family rooms, to the impressive formal rooms.
 This is a very different sequence from what must have been experienced by elite visitors who might be entertained in the grand formal rooms, perhaps intimate enough with the governor to be entertained in the family parlor or study, and unlikely to see the many service rooms that supported the governor's life.

 Drift Contemporary Art Gallery

 An Edwardian era barn on the historic site property was adapted in the late 1990s by the state as a suite for a visitor center, function rooms and offices.
 Starting around 2000, it was used in summer as a gallery of contemporary local art and in winter as an art school into the early 2000s.
 After the gallery manager retired and subsequently died, it sat idle until 2013, when the Drift Gallery moved from Kittery, Maine, to the space.
 It runs the gallery as a private entity in partnership with the mansion.
 The gallery has featured the works of many contemporary artists including Robert Wilson and Ryan Jude Novelline.
 The gallery has also formed an educational component and is working on a weeklong, day residency as an homage to the late 19th-century artist colony established by John Templeton Coolidge.